refcell/subway-rs/README.md

 - Simulate and Execute Flashbot Bundles.

-### Future Improvements for Hugo
+### Future Improvements

 Although the bot functions, it is simplistic and _certainly_ not competitive.
-Accept that advanced searchers to already be executing far beyond Hugo's capabilities.
-That being said, below is a non-exhaustive list of low hanging fruit to further Hugo + subway-rs along.
+Accept that advanced searchers to already be executing far beyond the current capabilities.
+That being said, below is a non-exhaustive list of low hanging fruit to further subway-rs along.

 - [ ] Deployment logic for contracts
 - [ ] Circuit Breakers